egenix-ops/owl-shoes/README.md

-# Conv Relay Sample App, Low code with Airtable
+# Conversation Relay Sample App, Low code with Airtable

-Twilio gives you a superpower called Conv Relay, it provides a Websocket connection, STT and TTS integrated with optimised latency, so you can easily build a voice bot with your own LLM.
+Twilio gives you a superpower called Conversation Relay, it provides a Websocket connection, STT and TTS integrated with optimised latency, so you can easily build a voice bot with your own LLM.

 This app serves as a demo exploring:
-- Conv Relay features
+- Conversation Relay features
 - [OpenAI](https://openai.com) for GPT prompt completion
 - Low code options with Airtable, so easy to build different use cases.